JialeTao/MTIA/README.md

     }

 ## **Acknowledgements**
-The implemetation is partially borrowed from [FOMM](https://github.com/AliaksandrSiarohin/first-order-model), [TokenPose](https://github.com/leeyegy/TokenPose) and [TransPose](https://github.com/yangsenius/TransPose), we thank the authors for their excellent works.
+The implementation is partially borrowed from [FOMM](https://github.com/AliaksandrSiarohin/first-order-model), [TokenPose](https://github.com/leeyegy/TokenPose) and [TransPose](https://github.com/yangsenius/TransPose), we thank the authors for their excellent works.